Application - Max Planck School of Cognition

 - Names of four preferred fellows from the Max Planck School of Cognition for your lab rotations during the orientation year (1st year).
 You may also choose (ONE) faculty from our Associated Researchers

-- Names of three potential supervisors from the Max Planck School of Cognition Fellows for your doctoral phase (2nd - 4th years)
+- Names of three potential supervisors from the Max Planck School of Cognition Fellows for your doctoral phase (2nd - 4th years; please do not contact the potential supervisors ahead of admission to the program; only necessary to identify 3 names of interest in the application)

-- Contact of two referees for recommendation letters (see FAQs 3.5-3.6)
+- Contact of two referees for recommendation letters (see FAQs 3.5-3.6).
+Note, the deadline of the application call also applies to the referees

 - Non-native English-speaking applicants must provide evidence of their English language proficiency (see FAQs 1.11-1.12)